Sex position: History

 Philaenis of Samos, possibly a hetaira (courtesan) of the Hellenistic period (3rd–1st century BC).
 The Kama Sutra of Vatsyayana, believed to have been written in the 1st to 6th centuries, has a notorious reputation as a sex manual.
 Different sex positions result in differences in the depth and angle of sexual penetration.
-Alfred Kinsey categorized six primary positions, The earliest known European medieval text dedicated to sexual positions is the Speculum al foderi, (The Mirror of Coitus) a 15th-century Catalan text discovered in the 1970s.
+Alfred Kinsey categorized six primary positions.
+The earliest known European medieval text dedicated to sexual positions is the Speculum al foderi, (The Mirror of Coitus) a 15th-century Catalan text discovered in the 1970s.

 Exclusively penetrative

 These positions involve the insertion of a phallic object(s) (such as a penis, strap-on dildo, plug, or other nonporous object(s)) into a vagina, anus or mouth.

 Penetrating partner on top with front entry

-The most used sex position is the missionary position.
-In this position, the participants face each other.
+In the missionary position, the participants face each other.
 The receiving partner lies on their back with legs apart, while the penetrating partner lies on top.
 This position and the following variations may be used for vaginal or anal intercourse.